mwegrzynek/litex.regon/README.md

 >>> detailed_report = api.full_report('99999999', 'PublDaneRaportFizycznaOsoba')
 ```

-Summary report with a list of regons for the given criteria can be fetched by:
+Summary report with a list of REGONs for the given criteria can be fetched by:

 ```python
 >>> summary_report = api.summary_report(